jundalisay/sp/content/en/research/yogananda/autobiography/chapter-01.md

 I noticed then that his gaze often metamorphosed into my mother’s.

-In Mother’s presence we tasted our earliest bitter-sweet acquaintance with the scriptures.
+In Mother’s presence, we got our bitter-sweet acquaintance with the scriptures.
 Tales from the mahabharata and ramayana 1-6 were resourcefully summoned to meet the exigencies of discipline.
 Instruction and chastisement went hand in hand.

-A daily gesture of respect to Father was given by Mother’s dressing us carefully in the afternoons to welcome him home from the office.
-His position was similar to that of a vice-president, in the Bengal-Nagpur Railway, one of India’s large companies.
-His work involved traveling, and our family lived in several cities during my childhood.

 Mother gave to the needy.
 Father was also kind to them, but his respect for law and order extended to the budget.